OpenIndiana/oi-docs/docs/handbook/sunray.md

 <div class="well">
 The version locks of the gnome packages have to relaese like decribed in [update older Hipster](#update-older-hipster).
 </div>

+#### XScreenSaver

+Latest Hipster delivers XScreenSaver only in 64-bit.
+The SunRay PAM module are shipped as 32-bit only so unlocking works only with 32-bit XScreenSaver.
+That's why we need the XScreenSaver package with 32-bit bins from <http://pkg.toc.de/sunray/>.

 ## GDM